 Dental trauma is the cause of a lot of emergencies like cracked and broken teeth, loose and missing teeth, and oral cuts and lacerations.
-These are all very serious problems and demand immediate care.
+These are all very serious problems, and demand immediate care.

 However, there are a lot of other conditions that also count as emergencies, such as a pulled-out or loose crown or filling, a serious toothache, or even a piece of food that’s stuck between your child’s teeth and won’t come out.
 It’s better to be safe than sorry, so give Kids Tooth Team a call and tell us about your situation.
 We’ll help you get the care your child needs.

-Dr. Alex is also available for an at-home teledentistry consultation for emergencies.
+Our team of doctors are also available for an at-home teledentistry consultation for emergencies.
 Through a 2-way video chat, we may be able to address the concern or situation without you even having to come into the office.